Tuojiangosaurus: Discovery

 In 1974, during construction of the Wujiaba dam in Zigong, Sichuan, the remains of a stegosaurian were found.

 The type and only species of Tuojiangosaurus, Tuojiangosaurus multispinus, was named and described in 1977 (exactly a hundred years after the naming of Stegosaurus by Othniel Charles Marsh) by Dong Zhiming, Zhou Shiwu, Li Xuanmin and Chang Yijong.
-The generic name is derived from the River (jiāng) Tuo.
+The generic name is derived from the River (jiāng) Tuo, near which the holotype was found.
 The specific name is derived from Latin multus, "many", and spina, "spine".

 The holotype, CV 209, was found in a layer of the Upper Shaximiao Formation, dating from the Oxfordian-Kimmeridgian.
 It consists of a rather complete skeleton that however lacks parts of the skull, lower jaws, tail and limbs.
 In 1977, it represented the most complete stegosaurian skeleton found in Asia.
 The paratype was specimen CV 210, a sacrum.
-Subsequently, more material has been referred, including juveniles.
-This complemented the holotype with elements of the skull, especially the braincase, and the lower jaws.
+The whereabouts of some of the holotype skeleton were unknown as of 2006.

 A mounted skeleton of Tuojiangosaurus multispinus is on display at the Municipal Museum of Chongqing.
-In addition, a mounted cast is on display at the Natural History Museum, in London.
+In addition, a mounted cast (NHMUK PV R 12158) is on display at the Natural History Museum, in London.
 Another mount is displayed in the Beijing Museum of Natural History in a conflict with Yangchuanosaurus.
 A cast of the original fossilised dinosaur skeleton, found at Wujiaba Quarry 1977 is also on display at Bolton Museum, United Kingdom.